aknuds1/kubernetes-cluster-cookbook-wiki/Beginners-Guide.md

         ]
     }

 Now, create your Certificate authority cert and key.
 This will be used as your Certificate Authority cert that will be used on your nodes.
-Remember, if you want a UNIQUE certificate authority for both peer and client TLS you will need this twice:
+Remember, if you want a UNIQUE certificate authority for both peer and client TLS you will need this twice.
+This will create a ca.pem and ca-key.pem for your CA accordingly:

     cfssl gencert -initca ca-csr.json | cfssljson -bare ca -